PJSoftCo/VGamepad/README.md

 For video instruction, click the youtube link at the top of the page.

+Follow us on Facebook/Instagram/youtube for latest updates, search for pjsoftco

 ----------------------------------------------------------------------------------------------------------------------------------
 What's new:
 - PCGameConsole V4.6 - Better Cursor Navigation 12-04-2019